0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

 If you dumped a Devnet utilizing one class for account predeployment (e.g. `--account-class cairo0`), you should use the same option when loading.
 The same applies for dumping a Devnet in `--block-generation-on demand` mode.

+Loading does not affect WebSocket connections, but removes all WebSocket [subscriptions](./api#websocket).

 ## Restarting

 Devnet can be restarted by making a `JSON-RPC` request with method name `devnet_restart`.
 All deployed contracts (including predeployed), blocks and storage updates will be restarted to the original state, without the transactions and requests that may have been loaded from a dump file on startup.

-Websocket subscriptions will also be forgotten.
+Restarting does not affect WebSocket connections, but removes all WebSocket [subscriptions](./api#websocket).

 ### Restarting and L1-L2 messaging